OnePointHub/onepointhub_backend/documentation/Helpdesk.md

     * Can Edit FAQ
     * Can Create KB Article
     * Can Edit KB Article
-    * Can Attach KB Article to Category
-    * Can Detach KB Article from Category
 * Helpdesk Admin:
     * All Customer Permissions
     * All Agent Permissions